 Under the leadership of Brian Fox, the Station maintained its focus on seabirds and shorebirds, primarily the brown pelican.
 He focused on increasing the quality of animal care and upgrading the facilities.
-With this in mind he hired Jessica Cline, an experienced wildlife rehabilitator and a recent graduate of Lees-McRae College with a degree in biology with emphasis on wildlife rehabilitation to run the clinic.
+With this in mind he hired Jessica Cline, an experienced wildlife rehabilitator with a degree in biology to run the clinic.
 When Brian left to pursue other interests Jessica was appointed Interim Director.
-She has continued to emphasize animal care and has instituted an in house training program for staff, interns and volunteers.
+She continued to emphasize animal care and has instituted an in house training program for staff, interns and volunteers.

-There are great challenges ahead: to reduce further seabird injuries caused by human activity, to expand education and conservation efforts for urban wildlife in South Florida, and to raise funds for a larger and better equipped facility.
+There is still significant work to be done in the future: to reduce further seabird injuries caused by human activity, to expand education and conservation efforts for urban wildlife in South Florida, and to raise funds for a larger and better equipped facility.